Free Agents | Federal News Network

 ATLANTA (10) — Tyler Flowers, c; Shane Greene, rhp; Cole Hamels, lhp; Adeiny Hechavarría, ss; Nick Markakis, of; Mark Melancon, rhp; Darren O’Day, rhp; Marcell Ozuna, of; Pabo Sandoval, 3b; Josh Tomlin, rhp.

-CHICAGO (8) — Andrew Chafin, lhp; Tyler Chatwood, rhp; Billy Hamilton, of; Jeremy Jeffress, rhp; Jason Kipnis, 2b; Cameron Maybin, of; Josh Phegley, c; José Quintana, lhp.
+CHICAGO (9) — Andrew Chafin, lhp; Tyler Chatwood, rhp; Billy Hamilton, of; Jeremy Jeffress, rhp; Jason Kipnis, 2b; Jon Lester, lhp; Cameron Maybin, of; Josh Phegley, c; José Quintana, lhp.

 CINCINNATI (4) — Trevor Bauer, rhp; Anthony DeSclafani, rhp; Freddy Galvis, ss; Tyler Thornburg, rhp.